kunukn/react-forceupdate/README.md

 import { useForceUpdate } from 'react-forceupdate'

 function ReceiverComponent() {
-  // re-render this component on run event useForceUpdate() // same as useForceUpdate('default')
+  // re-render this component on event useForceUpdate() // same as useForceUpdate('default')

-  // re-render this component on run alpha event useForceUpdate('alpha')
+  // re-render this component on this event useForceUpdate('alpha')

-  // re-render this component on either bravo or charlie run event useForceUpdate(['bravo', 'charlie'])

-  // re-render this component on delta run event with receive payload let { payload } = useForceUpdate('delta')
+  // re-render this component on this event with receive payload let { payload } = useForceUpdate('bravo')

   return <div>component {payload.message}</div>
 }